JScarry/DR_project/README.md

                 delete done
                 127.0.0.1 - - [19/Dec/2023 11:32:05] "DELETE /cars/32 HTTP/1.1" 200 -

+## Using the page
+Browse and carryout CRUD operations by the buttons on the table.
+Search cso.ie resource by the search search function.
+Some features:
+        A list of cars in the database is scrolled acress the top of the page, under the nav bar.
+        Random car picked from the table is displayed as "Manager's Pick".
+Updates when page is refreshed.
+        Bootstrap styling to adapt page for screen size.
+        Search cso.ie database of car registrations.

 ## Stopping the server
 To stop the server running: Go to your cmd and press `ctrl` and  `C` together.